dvingo/web-audio-cljs/README.md

 ## Prod build

-Make sure you add any public names you'd want minified to externs.js.
+Make sure you add any public names you don't want minified to externs.js.

 In the `master` branch, from the top directory of the project:
 ```bash